Volunteer role: Paediatrician

 Take the lead in the design of all specialist paediatric medical services (specifically for newborns) working together with hospital/health facility staff

 Strengthen the VSO established NICU to ensure consistent, quality care, including the referral system.

 Skills, qualifications and experience

 Qualified medical professional (MD) specialised in pediatrics and preferable further specialisation in neonatology.
-Medical degree (MBBS or equivalent) and a minimum of three year’s specialist experience and training in paediatrics within a hospital setting of which at least 2 years in neonatal care and department management In the UK you need to have completed ST5 prior to departure for most roles, however doctors at ST3 and ST4 level might be accepted for some placements.
+Medical degree (MBBS or equivalent) A minimum of 3-5 years of proven specialist experience and training in paediatrics within a hospital setting of which at least 2 years in neonatal care and department management In the UK you need to have completed ST5 prior to departure for most roles, however doctors at ST3 and ST4 level might be accepted for some placements.
 Prior experience in clinical teaching and mentoring in the area of paediatric care is desirable.
 For roles in Ethiopia please note we require fully qualified paediatricians